Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Preliminaries on Saltation Matrices

 Lastly, we can represent $\delta t$ in terms of the pre-impact state error $\delta x^-$ by observing the perturbed guard condition.
-For generality, we will denote the guard condition as $h: \R^{2n} \to \R$, but note that in our work, we specifically define $h(x) := p_{sw}^z(q)$.
+For generality, we will denote the guard condition as $h: \R^{2n} \to \R$, but note that in our work we specifically define $h(x) := p_{sw}^z(q)$.
 Applying a first-order Taylor series expansion to the perturbed guard condition, we obtain:

-Here, $J_h(x) :=\frac{\partial}{\partial x}h(x) \in \R^{2n}$ denotes the Jacobian of the guard condition with respect to $x$.
+Here, $J_h :=\frac{\partial}{\partial x}h(x^-) \in \R^{2n}$ denotes the Jacobian of the guard condition with respect to $x^-$.
 Similar to before, we assume that the guard condition has no dependence on time, i.e. $\frac{\partial h}{\partial t} = 0$; such reset maps are termed \textit{autonomous switching boundary functions}.
 For information on deriving the saltation matrix for non-autonomous switching boundaries (i.e. $h(x,t)$) refer to \cite{leine2013dynamics}.
+Through the manipulation of \eqref{eq: guardassump2}, we arrive at our expression of $\delta t$ in terms of $\delta x^-$: